 - Ensuring equitable access to the above all across Europe

 - In September 2020, the Mission Board handed in the final recommendations to the European Commission

-- A preparatory phase to decide upon detailed actions, investment strategy and performance indicators began in November 2020 and will last a maximum of 12 months.
+- A preparatory phase to decide upon detailed actions, investment strategy and performance indicators began in November 2020 and lasted 12 months.

-- In the last half-year of 2021, the mission will be officially launched and enter the implementation phase.
+- In the last half-year of 2021, the mission was officially launched and enter the implementation phase.

 Read our blog post explaining the proposed mission, ‘Conquering Cancer: Mission Possible’